 Looking at your income streams is the first step towards effective financial planning and implementing the right strategies.
 Most seniors will benefit from a retirement plan and Social Security, but is that enough for your needs?
 You may be short when paying for what you want based on your income streams.

 The good news is that there are ways to boost your income streams or create new ones to augment your way of living further.
 However, you will need to know where you stand before taking action.

 Medicare Part D

-You have probably heard that retirees can live comfortably on 80% of the income they made when they were working.
-While you are no longer commuting to work, if you still have large, outstanding debt to pay that percentage will not be enough.
-You will need to pay off your mortgage, credit card debt, and any other outstanding debt so you can get more out of the money you earn.
-There are advantages to owning your home outright which can pay off in the long run as well as today.
+You had probably heard that retirees could live comfortably on 80% of the income they made when they were working.
+While you are no longer commuting to work, if you still have large, outstanding debt to pay, that percentage will not be enough.
+You will need to pay off your mortgage, credit card debt, and any other outstanding debt to get more out of the money you earn.
+There are advantages to owning your home outright, which can pay off in the long run as well as today.

-When you consider that most seniors live 20 to 30 years past the day they retired, it is vital that the nest egg stays healthy and growing.
+Considering that most seniors live 20 to 30 years past the day they retire, the nest egg must stay healthy and growing.
 Too many seniors find themselves with their retirement savings gone because much of it was not invested in areas that sustain a robust interest rate growth.
-So, you can still spend a substantial portion of your money into sectors that are safe, but still, generate enough interest to keep you ahead of inflation.
+So, you can still spend a substantial portion of your money on safe sectors but still generate enough interest to keep you ahead of inflation.

 Life insurance provides reliable financial protection once you have reached retirement age.
-Whether you choose a whole life policy that provides dividends and the opportunity to cash it out for a profit or you select a less expensive term policy that protects your family’s finances, getting life insurance for over 65 is a wise investment.
+Whether you choose a whole-life policy that provides dividends and the opportunity to cash it out for a profit or a less expensive term policy that protects your family’s finances, getting life insurance for those over 65 is a wise investment.

-Of course, other factors play a strong role in your financial planning.
-It is important to limit unnecessary spending where you can and create new income streams to augment your retirement savings.
+Of course, other factors play a vital role in your financial planning.
+Limiting unnecessary spending and creating new income streams to augment your retirement savings are important.
 By implementing the right financial planning and strategies, you can get the most out of your retirement savings and live the way you want.